Treating Sleep Apnea Helps Control Epileptic Seizures

 Sleep apnea does not directly cause seizures.
 However, in patients who suffer from epilepsy, a sleep apnea condition can heighten the prevalence of seizures and make the condition worse.
 Unless you have an epilepsy diagnosis, you likely don’t need to worry about getting seizures from sleep apnea.
 Sleep apnea and seizures only go hand in hand with epilepsy.

-Schedule an Appointment with Our Sleep Apnea Dentist in Los Gatos
+Schedule an Appointment with Our Sleep Apnea Dentist in San Jose

-Are you concerned about the effects of sleep apnea on your mental and physical health in San Jose?
+Are you concerned about the effects of sleep apnea on your mental and physical health?
 Please call (408) 354-5600 today for an appointment with Los Gatos sleep dentist Dr. Nancy Nehawandian at Top Down Dental.